There’s really not much to do once all the stuff is in the pot. When you know how to make osso buco, you’ll make it a bunch this winter.

 - 8 ounces whole small mushrooms, cremini, baby bella, or white

-- Add the veal and cook until browned all all sides, about 10 minutes.
+Add the veal and cook until browned all sides, about 10 minutes.

-- In a food processor combine 1/2 cup parsely leaves, 2 cloves garlic, the zest of one lemon, and salt to taste until finely chopped.
-Serve sprinkled over servings of osso bucco.
+For the gremolata: In a food processor combine 1/2 cup parsley leaves, 2 cloves garlic, the zest of one lemon, and salt to taste until finely chopped.
+Serve sprinkled over servings of Osso Bucco.